Frequently Asked Questions

-If you forget your Imperial Gateway password, you can reset this yourself by following the below instructions, which talk you through the steps demonstrated on our password reset video
+If you forget your Imperial Gateway password, you can reset this yourself by following the below instructions.

-- Navigate to your Imperial Gateway landing page.
+- Navigate to the Imperial Gateway landing page.

-- Type the email address you used to create your account in the ‘email’ field.
+- Enter the email address you used to create your account

 Please note, if you get your password wrong 5 times in a row, you will lock your account until a member of the technical team can unlock it.
-If you lock your account, please contact the technical team and ask them to unlock your account/reset your password.
+If you lock your account, please contact firstname.lastname@example.org and ask them to unlock your account/reset your password.
 You will need to change your password the next time you log in to something memorable for you.

 Can I apply for more than one programme?

 For undergraduate programmes, you can choose up to five courses to apply to through UCAS.
 If you are applying for Medicine, four of these can be medical programmes and your fifth choice must be in a different area (for example Biomedicine).
 You can use all your choices to apply to different programmes at Imperial if you so wish.
 We would advise you carefully read the entry requirements on the departmental webpages before submitting your choices through UCAS, as, once you have submitted your application, these cannot be changed.